dzackgarza/Notes/Obsidian/zettelkasten/Spectra.md

+> Opinion from MO: modern Topology starts with spectra.

 - [[How to extract homology using spectra]]
 - [Homotopy groups of spectra](Homotopy%20groups%20of%20spectra)

+# Motivation

 We have another aim in constructing the category of spectra.
 In homology theory the suspension homomorphism $\Sigma_*: h_n(X)\to h_{n+1}(\Sigma X)$ is always an isomorphism